TheLevelUp/levelup-sdk-csharp/README.md

 Getting Started
 ---
-Before you can make any progress with the LevelUp C# Integration SDK, you will need to [sign up for a LevelUp account](https://www.thelevelup.com/users/new).
-Once you have a LevelUp account, you can log in to your Developer Center [[Sandbox](https://www.thelevelup.com/developer/sandbox/apps) | [Production](https://www.thelevelup.com/developer/production/apps)].
+Before you can make any progress with the LevelUp C# Integration SDK, you will need to obtain an API key and [sign up for a LevelUp account](https://www.thelevelup.com/users/new).

-Configuring Your API Key
----
-In order to make calls to the LevelUp API using this SDK, you will need to obtain a LevelUp API key from your Developer Center account [[Sandbox](https://www.thelevelup.com/developer/sandbox/apps) | [Production](https://www.thelevelup.com/developer/production/apps)].
-This key will be required to authenticate calls to the LevelUp platform.

-We **strongly** recommend that you do not store your API key on your production system or hard-code the key in software.

 Configuring the Environment
 ---